Your options

 Non-direct programs

-• Complete one year of study toward the requirements for admission to non-direct entry programs which require previous university study and cannot be applied to directly from high school.
+• Complete the requirements for admission to non-direct entry programs requiring one year of university study and that cannot be applied to directly from high school.

-Students registering in online classes have access to computer facilities in Yorkton.
+Students registering in online classes have access to computer facilities in Yorkton, Melfort, Nipawin and Tisdale.

 College of Nursing in Yorkton

-Learn how you can start or complete a degree program at St. Peter's College:
+Learn how you can begin, continue or complete a degree program at St. Peter's College:

 Programs What you can complete at St. Peter's College